 My bedroom (air-conditioned, as you would expect) was entered via a proper hallway, with wardrobes and a safe.
 Natural lighting flooded in from the windows, and the means of artificial illumination were properly discreet.
 Two easy chairs provided the seating, and a writing desk awaited my literary endeavours.
 To the large television was brought a cd player, so that I could enjoy some soothing Elgar during my stay.
 It was good to find both a clothes brush and a shoe horn – items too often missing, even in grand hotels.
 Within the bathroom I found dark green marble, mosaics, spotlights, one wash basin, a bidet, a loo and a tub of comfortable size.
 Toiletries were by Forte Organics.

 In the warmer months, the dining is, indeed, done in the garden, but the air was now chilly, so my eating was by the white columns and under the crystal chandeliers of the dining room.
 The atmosphere was the one I like – tasteful luxury.
-The tablecloths were grey, the waiters – orchestrated by the charming maitre d’ Luciano Zanazzo, who looked after me tremendously well – were efficient and the good glassware was by Bormioli.
-I was pleased to observe that the napkins of those who left their places for a moment were replaced.
+Members of staff – orchestrated by the charming maitre d’ and sommelier, Raffaele Ruggiero (pictured, with your correspondent and waiter Nicolò) were friendly and efficient, and the good glassware was by Schott.

 I returned to the restaurant each morning to break my fast.
 I do love my breakfasts, and there was a great deal here to make me smile.
 Everything I tried from the buffet was of high quality.
 I liked particularly the crusty bread, the exceptional marmalade, the fruit (pineapple, melon, orange and persimmon), the hams and the cheeses.
 Eggs were cooked to order and brought from the kitchen – as was my imitation of my Grandfather’s breakfast.
 Porridge made with water, brown bread and butter and sliced, raw onion.
 It sounds odd, but it is wonderful.
 And it was wonderful here.
 It gave to me the energy for my days of joyful relaxation in Rome.

 Not that I needed all that much energy, for outside my front door was the magnificent Piazza del Popolo.
 I did, it is true, indulge in the ten minute meander to the Spanish Steps, and I even occasionally ventured further afield.
 But, with a location this good, it seemed unwise to move too far away.
-Instead, I stayed for most of the time in my favourite spot in Rome – happy that I could return at any moment to the comfort and elegance of the splendid Hotel de Russie.
+Instead, I stayed for most of the time in my favourite spot in Rome.

 Via del Babuino 9, Rome 00187, Italy.